Ludovico Ottavio Burnacini: The comedy house on the Rosstummelplatz

 Lodovico Ottavio Burnacini: Cheerful Brighella, Arlecchino in the ‘Mi-Parti’, and the ‘Gluttonous’ Wet Nurse, End of the 17th c.
 Vienna, Theatermuseum.

 The wooden theater, which Giovanni Burnacini had built in Regensburg in 1653 on the occasion of the Reichstag, was dismantled and shipped down the Danube to Vienna, to be re-erected on the Rosstummelplatz (riding arena) in summer 1659, at Emperor Leopold I's request.
-It became an extremely popular comedy house and was an impressive theater “in the size and height of a fairly large church building” with a spacious ground floor and two tiers with 60 boxes (“Zimmerl”), which is said to have offered space for “several thousand people”.
+It became a popular comedy house and was said to be an impressive theater “in the size and height of a fairly large church building” with a spacious ground floor and two tiers with 60 boxes (“Zimmerl”), which is said to have offered space for “several thousand people”.
 The multiple backdrops allowed scene changes “well eight manner without pulling a single curtain.”

 Although this comedy house was demolished in 1662, due to the opposition of the Jesuits and perhaps also in connection with the death of Archduke Leopold Wilhelm, the uncle of Emperor Leopold I, it marked an important episode in the history of the Commedia dell'arte in Vienna.
 Well-known acting troops had been invited to perform there, playing "every day except Friday".
 The most famous comedians in Europe made guest appearances in Vienna, such as the Arlecchino Domenico Biancolelli (1636–1688).
 Possibly in homage to the comedies played between 1660 and 1662, Burnacini later drew many of his grotesques and Commedia dell'arte characters, which are now kept in the Theatermuseum in Vienna.